The Unavoidable Imperative: Balancing Innovation with Responsible AI

 Data Mesh vs. Data Lakehouse: Choosing the Right 2025 Architecture for Analytics

-In this article, we will dive deep into the architecture of these softwares along with their benefits and challenges that one can face while implementing them.
+In this article, we will dive deep into the architecture of these software along with their benefits and challenges that one can face while implementing them.

 Understanding Data Lakehouse